kevinrichey/krbase/hello.md

 Object Existence

 - make:     Construct and return an initalized struct by value.
 - create:   Bring new object into existence on heap.
 - destroy:  Put an end to an object's existence.
 - init:     Set existing object to a known usable state.
-- copy:      Create a duplicate object (deep copy).
+- copy:     Make/create a new object that is deep-copied from an existing object.

 Dimensions

 - length:    number of elements
-- capacity:  available space
+- capacity:  total available space
 - size:      number of bytes / char
 - empty:     length is zero, no elements to get or remove
 - full:      length == capacity, cannot add more elements